-At about two to three years of age, young lions are no longer tolerated by their family ― the pride.
+At about two to three years of age, young lions are no longer tolerated by their family, the pride.
 Their mothers are usually ready for their next litter of cubs, which often drives them out to become nomads.
-This mostly happens to young males, but it happens to females as well; if the pride is too large and has difficulty supporting itself, young females will also be driven to become nomads.
+This is mostly the case for young males who attain sexual maturity.
+Some females, however, are forced out as well; if the pride is too large and has difficulty supporting itself, they will also be kicked out to become nomads.

 This driving out of young lions is vital to the survival of the pride.
 For females, it keeps the pride at a size that requires less support.
 For males, there are two other advantages.
 First, there is less competition for the prime male over mating in the pride.
 Second, it helps avoid incest.
 By leaving the pride, the young males will move to mate with other lionesses rather than those related to them, thus the gene pool is kept healthy.

 Nomadic life usually consists of a period of scavenging and wandering over a large area until the young lion is ready to join another pride.
 For females, this means inclusion.
 They may be included in a new pride once they have come into estrus (in heat) and are mated by another male.
-For males, it means conquering; though their story is more dramatic.
+For males, it means conquering; though their story tend to be more dramatic.

 Those who do survive and find a new territory have to take over another pride.
 This means fighting with the resident males ― frequently to death.
 That’s yet another evolutionary challenge for them to stay alive.